 In the small print beneath the table, we see that the average commission paid to active Young Living Members in 2016, was $25, and the median was $0.
 The mean is the statistic measure of the middle point.
 So if the mean is $0, we can see that more than half of active Young Living members earned no commission at all in 2016

-Those that did earn commission might probably weren't much better off than those that didn't.
+Those that did earn commission probably weren't much better off than those that didn't.
 Commission is not profit, it doesn't include the $100 per month spent on Young Living products to remain active.
 In other words it cost members at least $1,200 in expenses to generate an average of $25.
-In other words, in 2016, the average member lost $1,175 in the Young Living Business Opportunity
+So, in 2016, the average member lost $1,175 in the Young Living Business Opportunity

 Why is it Difficult to Make Money With Young Living